-The writings of the Old Testament within the framework of Biblical history.
-The course examines developing ideas about God, humanity, and the nation as set forth in the Old Testament.
+The writings of the Hebrew scriptures within the framework of Near Eastern history and literature.
+The course examines themes such as God, humanity, gender, and nation as set forth in the early writings of the Judeaeo-Christian traditions.

-Understand New Testament
+Understanding the New Testament